Being kept informed is your right

 PO Box 1206

-A victim’s registration will be formally closed, and all notifications will end, when the offender’s sentence has been completed.
-Corrections will let you know when this happens.
+A victim’s registration will be formally closed, and all notifications will finish, when the offender’s sentence has been completed.
+The Department of Corrections will let you know when this happens.